 What reusable cups do you recommend for a cafe to stock?

-We love all sorts of reusable cups, from your fun and colourful Keep Cups, stainless steel Cheeki's, stylin' Frank Green's, strong-as Kleen Kanteen's, sexy Joco's and your old school office Magyver mug!
+We love all sorts of reusable cups, from your fun and colourful Keep Cups, stainless steel Cheeki's, stylin' Frank Green's, glass n classy local Sol Cups, strong-as Kleen Kanteen's, sexy Joco's and your old school office Magyver mug!
 What about you?
 Share a snap of you and your favourite mug with the #responsiblecafes and #mugshot and let us know!

-What do I do if I know a 'bad Bean' - i.e. a cafe that is no longer a Responsible Cafe OR whose details are incorrect?
+What do I do if I know a 'HAS Bean' - i.e. a cafe that is no longer a Responsible Cafe OR whose details are incorrect?

 Let us know!
 Please email us at email@example.com with the details of the cafe - their name, location and what's happening and we'll see if we can roast them back to happiness.

 My cafe refused to take my reusable cup/container due to 'health and safety' reasons.